MikiP98/MultiScaler-Plus/README.md

 - Rewrite and update the **WebUI**
 - Add support for **Waifu2x** and **Supir** AIs via **Docker**
   - Add lambda GPU *(or other)* connection support for **Supir** and others
-- Fix and improve standalone console application experience *(add console buttons?)*
+- Fix and improve standalone console application experience:
+  - Smarter Algorithms print with descriptions and categories
+  - Smarter config editing with descriptions and incorrect input handling
+  - Saving user config settings *(multiple profiles?)*
+  - *(add console buttons?)*
 - Add support for stacked and animated images
 - Add image tracing scaling algorithm and support for **SVG** format
 - Add proper **HDR** support <sup> *(I think **JPEG XL**, **WEBP** and **AVIF** may have some already)* </sup>